 Poultry veterinarians begin by completing a Doctor of Veterinary Medicine (DVM) degree, which is achieved after a comprehensive course of study in both large and small animal medicine.
-There are 30 accredited colleges of veterinary medicine in the United States that offer the DVM degree.
 After graduation, new vets must pass the North American Veterinary Licensing Exam (NAVLE) to become eligible for licensing.
-Approximately 2,500 vets graduate and enter the profession each year.

 After completing the DVM degree, a vet seeking board certification in the poultry specialty must pursue additional training through a residency, publish articles relevant to poultry medicine, and seek out sponsorship by current board certified poultry veterinarians.